inmindos/thinking-flaws/Hindsight Bias.md

 source: "https://en.wikipedia.org/wiki/Hindsight_bias"
 ---

 People tend to think that events could have been easily predictable AFTER the outcome is clear.
-The certainty that people attribute to their predictions are much higher that it actually is.
+The certainty that people attribute to their predictions is much higher that it actually is.
 Also know as "Knew-it-all-along" phenomena.

 ### Cause